qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 dry ingredients! mix **coconut flour**, **bonemeal**, **slaked lime**, **beeswing**, and **salt** together thoroughly. make sure you measure the proportions right, this is why we made them separate in the first place! you can get a little more aggressive here - powders are a lot less cooperative with being evenly mixed.

 ***step 25:***
 gradually add the **dry** ingredients to the **wet**, incorporating everything together neatly. when you're done, you should have a decently smooth, bone-white **dough**. *(you have GOT to try a taste of the dough here - it's delicious, and this is the last chance you'll have to do so safely)*
+<span class='note'>I'm certain the dough would be delicious, to someone with any affinity for coconut.
+Alas, I am not such a someone.</span>

 ***step 26:***
 get out your **coconut flakes** and your **mineral slab**. divide the **dough** into six little balls, roll each of them in the **flakes** to coat them, and arrange them on the **slab**.